 We sat on the patio.
 The Pier was in view.
 Monterey was perfect.
-The bay was calm and the weather perfect.
+On the bay and the weather perfect.
 The woman make-up had ran down her face and she requested to clean her face.
-Her and child left for the bathroom and I was left with my thoughts.
+Her and child left for the bathroom and he was left with his thoughts.
 They returned and she raised out her hand and told him.
 “My name is Angela and my daughter name Shelly.
 It is good to meet you.
 You are being very kind.”
 I told her.
 It was my pleasure to help.
 All of us need some help.”

 The little girls asked.
 “Why don’t you have no hair?
 And can I have ice cream still?”
 The woman told the child.
 “Please don’t ask for so much.
 He had done enough.”
 She turned to him and asked.
 “Can $500 get a place to live?
 Monterey is very costly.”
 Johnnie smiled and told her.
 I have a friend who had a open studio apartment.
 Not too costly or too big.
 About 400 square feet.”

 They go to the Monterey coffee shop.
 Angela filled out the application.
 I give the application to Jerry.
 I told Jerry.
 Angela was a old friend who needed a job badly.
 He called her references and came back.
 He asked her.
 “When can you start?
 Angela looked surprised and told him as soon as possible.
 I need to get settled.
 Jerry slapped my back and he told her.
 I will see you at 8 am.